Haywood County Schools (North Carolina): Governance

 The primary governing body of Haywood County Schools follows a council–manager government format with a nine-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 The school system currently resides in the North Carolina State Board of Education's Eighth District.

 Board of education

 The nine members of the Board of Education generally meet on the second Monday of each month.
 The current members of the board are: Chuck Francis (Chair), Larry Harbin (Vice Chair), Jimmy Rodgers, Lynn Milner, Steven Kirkpatrick, Bob Morris, Rhonda Schandevel, Larry Henson, and Jim Harley Francis.
 Chuck Francis also served as president of the North Carolina School Boards Association for 2011–12.

 Superintendent

-Superintendent Dr. Bill Nolte has been in charge of the Haywood County school district since July 3, 2018.
-The former superintendent of the system is Anne Garrett.
-She replaced Bill Upton when he retired in 2005.
-Garrett had previously been assistant superintendent and had worked in various positions in Haywood County Schools for many years.
+Superintendent Dr. Trevor Putnam has been in charge of the Haywood County school district since November 1, 2022.
+The former superintendent of the system is Dr. Bill Nolte.
+He replaced Dr. Anne Garrett after her retirement on March 1, 2018.